bigbridge-nl/product-import/doc/importer.md

 The second tier price does not contain a customer group and no website code.
 This signifies that all customer groups and all websites are affected by this tier price.

+## Weee taxes

+To import Waste Electrical and Electronic Equipment taxes, use

+    $product->setWeees([
+        Weee::createWeee('NL', 5.0, 1, Weee::DEFAULT_STATE),
+        Weee::createWeee('ES', 3.0, 1, Weee::DEFAULT_STATE)
+    ]);

+The last argument is the region (state) of the country.
+If you don't need a specific state, use DEFAULT_STATE.
+Otherwise you need to look up the region_id of the state in the `directory_country_region` table.

+Weee attributes are custom attributes with as "catalog input type" the value "Fixed product tax".
+The importer assumes and finds only a single attribute.
+Multiple weee attributes are not supported.

 ## URL keys

 The url_key of a product is used by Magento to create the url of the product page.
 The url_key is not added to a product automatically by the library.
 You must do so explicitly with